cchitsiang/awesome-stars/topics.md

 ## others

+- [CEREBRUS-MAXIMUS/Surfer-Data](https://github.com/CEREBRUS-MAXIMUS/Surfer-Data) - Surfer is the world's first personal data scraper.
+- [timelinize/timelinize](https://github.com/timelinize/timelinize) - Store your data from all your accounts and devices in a single cohesive timeline on your own computer
 - [upleveled/system-setup](https://github.com/upleveled/system-setup) - Set up a PERN development environment on Windows, macOS and Linux
 - [unjs/nitro](https://github.com/unjs/nitro) - Next Generation Server Toolkit.
 Create web servers with everything you need and deploy them wherever you prefer.
 - [exo-explore/exo](https://github.com/exo-explore/exo) - Run your own AI cluster at home with everyday devices 📱💻 🖥️⌚